StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/relations.md

      ---> Service Name: Child 2 Component
 ```

-A visual example of this in the StackState UI will be as follows:
+A visual example of this in the Rancher Observability UI will be as follows:

 ![Topology Perspective - OTEL Components CRITICAL State](../../../../.gitbook/assets/v51_otel_topology_perspective_critical_component.png)